 The substrate is the bottom bed of an aquarium, usually made up of gravel or sand.
 Substrate cleaning is a bit tricky, so it is necessary to follow the proper procedure.

 If your aquarium substrate is gravel, you’ve got to vacuum your aquarium’s gravel to keep the water clean and algae-free.
 Uneaten foods and fish poops can be accumulated in the bottom and decompose to produce harmful products.
 So, gravel cleaning is vital for aesthetics and good water quality.

-Different types of gravel vacuum cleaners are available in the market, and they’ll suck all dirt and grime outta your rocks.
+Different types of gravel vacuum cleaners are available on the market, and they’ll suck all dirt and grime outta your rocks.